-The toughest task trustees say they face in running their SMSF is choosing investments, according to the March 2016 Investment Trends Self Managed Super Fund Investor report.
-The information is based on a survey of more than 3,500 SMSF trustees.
+The toughest task trustees say they face in running their SMSF is choosing investments, according to the March 2019 Investment Trends Self Managed Super Fund Investor report.
+The information is based on a survey of SMSF trustees.

-The difficulty is partly because choosing individual shares and accessing other asset classes requires research, planning and sometimes higher levels of funding to provide the diversity you want and perhaps need.
+The difficulty may be partly because choosing individual shares and accessing other asset classes requires research, planning and sometimes higher levels of funding to provide the diversity you want and perhaps need.

-The survey showed 43% of SMSF trustees were finding it difficult to choose investments because of increased volatility, less certainty on dividend yields from large-cap Australian equities and low interest rates and investment returns.
+Additionally, there is increased share market volatility, less certainty on dividend yields from large-cap Australian equities and low interest rates and investment returns.

 Reasons to use a managed fund